medic/cht-docs/content/en/core/releases/feature_releases.md

 ## Initial FR Installation

 When you are on a non-feature release, you need to use horticulturalist (horti) to do the initial install of the FR.
-For example, if your instance was on `192-168-68-26.my.local-ip.co:8443` and you wanted to install `3.15.0-FR-bulk-user-upload-beta.1`, after installing `horti` you would could start the installation with this command:
+For example, if your instance was runnint at `192-168-68-26.my.local-ip.co:8443` and you wanted to install `3.16.0-FR-offline-user-replace-beta.1`, after [installing](https://github.com/medic/horticulturalist#usage) `horti` you could start the installation with this command:

 ```
-COUCH_URL=https://medic:password@192-168-68-26.my.local-ip.co:8443/medic horti --local --install=3.15.0-FR-bulk-user-upload-beta.1
+COUCH_URL=https://medic:password@192-168-68-26.my.local-ip.co:8443/medic horti --local --install=3.16.0-FR-offline-user-replace-beta.1
 ```

 On subsequent upgrades to the later beta's of the FR, you will be able to more easily do it through the admin UI in the CHT.

+## Upgrade to next FR

+TK

-## Upgrades
+## Upgrades to release

-Once the feature is ready for widespread use it will be included in a regular CHT release.
+Once the feature is ready for widespread use, it will be included in a regular CHT release.
 Projects using the feature version can be upgraded as soon as practical to get back on to a fully supported release.